5 Reasons Why There Will Never Be a Zombie Apocalypse

-With many stories, especially children’s stories, the audience can imagine themselves taking part.
-If you are a fan of the zombie genre, you probably enjoy imagining what YOU would be like in the zombie apocalypse.
+If you’re a fan of the zombie genre, you probably enjoy imagining what YOU would be like in the zombie apocalypse.
 After all:

-– You get to save your family (or fly solo with a hard luck story)
+- You’d either save your family or fly solo with a hard luck story

-– You get to fight stuff and live by your wits
+- You’d get to fight stuff and live by your wits

-– You can go into supermarkets and take whatever you can find
+- You could go into supermarkets and just take whatever you like

 Zombie stories are children’s stories for adults.
-And just like there isn’t any real chance of a kid meeting a friendly talking squirrel, the sad fact is that you and I probably won’t ever get to find out how we’d fare in the zombie apocalypse.
-Even if zombies do turn up one day, somebody else will likely step in and deal with them long before the world as we know it falls apart.
+And just like there isn’t any real chance of a kid meeting a friendly talking squirrel, the sad fact is that we probably won’t ever get to find out how we’d personally fare in the zombie apocalypse.
+Even if zombies do turn up, somebody else will likely step in and deal with them, long before they have a chance to take over the world.

 Sorry to be the bearer of bad news!